Strangers (2018 TV series)

 and Jonny Stockwood, that was first broadcast on ITV on 10 September 2018.
-Originally titled White Dragon, the series was principally filmed in Hong Kong and is notable for featuring the first English-speaking role for award-winning actor Anthony Wong.
+Originally titled White Dragon, the series was principally filmed in Hong Kong and is notable for featuring the first English-speaking role for Hong Kong actor Anthony Wong.

 Aside from Wong, John Simm stars as the principal character, Professor Jonah Mulray, alongside Dervla Kirwan as his wife Megan; Emilia Fox as Sally Porter, the second British Secretary; Katie Leung as Lau Chen, David and Megan's daughter; and Tom Wu as Daniel Tsui, a senior detective working for the Hong Kong police.
 Prior to the television premiere, the first episode was made available to watch four days early on both the ITV Hub and STV Player as a "Player Première".

 Plot

 Professor Jonah Mulray's life is turned upside-down when his wife, Megan (Dervla Kirwan), is killed in a car crash in Hong Kong.
 Although she lived and worked there half her life, Jonah has never been.
 He lives a small, sheltered life, and his fear of flying has kept him in London.
 But now he has no choice but to travel to the other side of the world to identify the body of the woman he loved.

 Not long after arriving in Hong Kong, Jonah makes a shocking discovery about his wife.
 Jonah is drawn deeper and deeper into a web of conspiracy as he comes to terms with this utterly alien and unfamiliar environment, battling to uncover the truth about his wife's death.